Fire Escape Signs

 Fire escape signs are a necessary part of fire safety management because they direct people towards their nearest escape route.
 The number that are needed varies with the size of a premises; in small buildings it may be sufficient to simply indicate where the emergency exits are, whilst in bigger, more complex ones a series of signs is often needed to direct people along their escape route towards the eventual way out.

 Blind or partially-sighted employees are obviously at a disadvantage where fire escape signs have been used, as they will be less able to locate their escape routes than those who enjoy full vision.
-This means other methods are required to help them locate the fire escapes, such as a well-managed 'buddy system', a set of handrails which they have been instructed to follow or a sound localization system (a sound emitter near the exit which they hear and move towards).
+This means other methods are required to help them locate the fire escapes, such as a well-managed 'buddy system', a set of handrails which they have been instructed to follow or a sound localisation system (a sound emitter near the exit which they hear and move towards).